When was the last time you were in an audience listening to a presentation and wished… you were somewhere else?

 Achieving impact when speaking to an audience poses a tough challenge, even for experienced communicators.
 All the more daunting, then, if you’re someone who finds the experience nerve-wracking.

 Yet the ability to stand up and speak in front of a group is more important today than it has ever been.
-I meet countless leaders in both the corporate and voluntary sector, at varying levels for seniority, who comment on its value as a key to promotion.
+I meet countless leaders in both the corporate and voluntary sector, at varying levels of seniority, who comment on its value as a key to promotion.
 At my speaking club in Victoria, London Cardinals, we regularly receive guests seeking an introduction to public speaking and wanting to join for precisely this reason – they need a place to practice for career reasons.

 So, why is public speaking important in today’s professional world?
 Well, for me there are two main reasons: